Intelligent-CAT-Lab/CES/readme.md

 Bug Prediction:0.8875
 Bug Localization:0.7125
 ```
-Then use the CES framework to perform a reliable analysis of the model’s performance on bug-related tasks:
+Then use the following command to perform a reliable analysis of the model’s performance on bug-related tasks:
 ```
 bash scripts/analyze_bug_tasks.sh $MODEL_ID HumanEvalFix
 ```